Last Updated on October 19, 2023 by Kayla

 - Bringing a healthy dish to pass

 Keep it simple and don’t overcommit.
 Small actions compound to build consistency and momentum over time.
-For example, LIFe members are staying on track during the holidays with a healthy holiday challenge that revolves around four key habits.

 Consistency trumps perfection every time.
 One meal or one day isn’t going to make or break a health or weight loss goal.
 What you eat over the course of the week and month will.